lokal-profil/interoperable-specifications/docs/rules.md

-# Rules for semantic specifications
+# Rules for interoperable specifications

-The rules for semantic specifications are divided into five parts:
+The rules for interoperable specifications are divided into five parts:

 1. Rules for specifications
 2. Rules for vocabularies - RDFS-SP